 It should be noted that not all studies have compared the risk from metabolic syndrome to that conveyed by the Framingham Risk Score or other methods of calculating cardiovascular risk.
 The Atherosclerosis Risk in Communities study, which followed participants for an average of 11 years, showed that the risk of CHD was increased about 1.5 to 2 times in people with metabolic syndrome, after adjustment for risk factors including age, smoking, LDL cholesterol, and race.
-In this study, however, metabolic syndrome did not add to the risk indicated by the Framingham Risk Score [43].
-A 2005 report using data from a 20-year prospective study of 5,128 men, found that the Framingham Risk Score was a more sensitive predictor of coronary heart disease at both

-10- and 20-year follow-up [44; 45].
+In this study, however, metabolic syndrome did not add to the risk indicated by the Framingham Risk Score [49].
+A 2005 report using data from a 20-year prospective study of 5,128 men, found that the Framingham Risk Score was a more sensitive predictor of coronary heart disease at both 10- and 20-year follow-up [50; 51].
 Adding metabolic syndrome to a model including the Framingham Risk Score did not provide additional predictive value.
 On the other hand, metabolic syndrome was a more sensitive predictor of diabetes mellitus.

 Although it may or may not improve upon other risk measurements, metabolic syndrome may be a useful gauge encouraging early intervention.
-Studies have confirmed that metabolic syndrome increases the risk of cardiovascular disease, with relative risks from 1.53 to 2.18 [46; 47; 48; 49; 50].
+Studies have confirmed that metabolic syndrome increases the risk of cardiovascular disease, with relative risks from 1.53 to 2.18 [52; 53; 54; 55; 56].

-Along with cardiac disease and diabetes, patients with metabolic syndrome also may be at risk for other conditions such as fatty liver, cholelithiasis, polycystic ovarian syndrome, gout, chronic kidney disease, and asthma [9; 51; 52; 53; 54; 55; 56].
-Psychologic characteristics (e.g., anger, depression, hostility) may also be linked to increased risk for metabolic syndrome, although psychologic disorders, particularly anxiety, may represent comorbidity or a complication of metabolic syndrome [21; 57; 58].
+Along with cardiac disease and diabetes, patients with metabolic syndrome also may be at risk for other conditions such as fatty liver, cholelithiasis, polycystic ovarian syndrome, gout, chronic kidney disease, and asthma [9; 57; 58; 59; 60; 61; 62].
+Psychological characteristics (e.g., anger, depression, hostility) may also be linked to increased risk for metabolic syndrome, although psychological disorders, particularly anxiety, may represent comorbidity or a complication of metabolic syndrome [23; 63; 64].
+Results of studies of migrants in Europe and North America suggest that susceptibility to metabolic syndrome is predominantly due to environmental factors and psychological stress [65].
+Acculturation contributes to the emergence of cardiovascular risk factors in first-generation adult immigrants, while increased risk for later development of hypertension and dyslipidemia has been detected in adolescent immigrants [65].